 Inequalities – Resources and Toolkits

 Everyone needs to eat and food activities can be a non threatening vehicle for engaging with people and can help address a range of issues not only health related.
 For example building self confidence, help with budgeting and social interaction.
 A range of resources and toolkits have been developed to empower staff to deliver basic food messages and interactive activities.
 For more information visit

 NHS Forth Valley, Public Health Nutrition Team have launched their new Community Food Activity Grants.
 These grants can be used to increase food skills and knowledge of food waste, including: cooking, budgeting and outdoor cooking.
 We are interested to hear from projects in areas across Falkirk, Stirling and Clackmannanshire who are working in particular with young people and/or older adults in the community.

 Grants are available up to a maximum of £400.

 Closing Date for Grant Applications : 25th January 2022.

 If you would like further information on the NHS Forth Valley – Community Food Activity Grants please email:- email@example.com

 Community Food Development

-Community Food Development Workers (CFDW’s) are part of NHS Forth Valley’s Nutrition and Dietetic Health Improvement Team.
-We work in partnership with Keep Well Forth Valley, NHS Forth Valley Oral Health Team and Clackmannanshire Healthier Lives.
-Community Food Development Workers role significantly contributes to supporting food activity with local organisations, building capacity using existing and developing community assets.
-Our team of Community Food Development Workers are expert in creating strong partnerships with 3rd sector organisations empowering communities to be active in food initiatives that that are right for them and their community.
-For example rather than Community Food Development Workers delivering an activity, organisations are empowered to run their own food activities.
+Community Food Development Workers (CFDW’s) are part of NHS Forth Valley’s Public Health Nutrition Team.
+We work in partnership with NHS Forth Valley Oral Health Team and partners in local authorities and third sector or voluntary organisations.
+Community Food Development Workers role significantly contributes to supporting food and growing activities with local organisations, building capacity using existing and developing community assets.
+Our team of Community Food Development Workers are expert in creating strong partnerships with voluntary organisations empowering communities to be active in food initiatives that that are right for them and their community.
+For example rather than Community Food Development Workers delivering an activity, organisations are empowered to run their own food and / or growing activities.